sudeeprp/rapa-home/README.md

 # Discover yourself

 Welcome to RaPa Learning.
-Here, everyone has an opportunity to learn by contributing.
+Here, everyone has an opportunity to discover by contributing.

-Extend published code.
-Build guardrails to focus on your intent.
-Offer epic ideas for implementation.
+Build to focus on your intent.
+Discover with precision.
+Uncover productivity.
+Implement epic ideas.

 ## Discovery as a service